Can I File Taxes as Head of Household if I’m Still Married?

 If you’re still married, you’ve probably filed previous income tax returns jointly.
 This is also known as a joint return.
 If you’re in the middle of a divorce, then this is probably not a likely option going forward.

 However, if you and your ex-spouse are separating under amicable conditions, it might be worthwhile to have your tax preparer run the numbers to see if this is feasible for you.
-If you can file one last joint tax return, you can take advantage of the lower tax rate.
+If you can file one last joint tax return, you can take advantage of the lower tax rates.

 Of course, this isn’t a permanent solution.
 And it might not be an option if your divorce becomes final in the early months of the tax year.